scottvr/d-phacktorator/README.md

 ## d-phacktorator
 the dataset p-hacking fact-creator and phony correlation generator (and choose-your-own-letter-arrangement acronym) project.

-I will properly write up the motivation, purpose, and functionality of the tool eventually.
+I will properly write up the motivation, purpose, and a more detailed explanation of the functionality eventually.

-Until such time as I do, maybe see [Tyles Vigen's spurious correlation site](https://www.tylervigen.com/spurious-correlations) for inspiration.
+Until such time as I do, maybe see [Tyler Vigen's spurious correlation site](https://www.tylervigen.com/spurious-correlations) for inspiration.

 ### Features